 The state’s Wetlands Protection Act (WPA) protects wetland resource areas (including beaches, dunes, banks, salt marshes) and the beneficial functions they provide.
 These beneficial functions include flood control, storm-damage protection, pollution prevention, and protection of water supplies, groundwater, and habitat.
 The Massachusetts Department of Environmental Protection (MassDEP) oversees administration of the law at the state level, and local Conservation Commissions review projects in each community.

-Where landscaping work is directly in a bank, dune, or other coastal resource area, an approved Order of Conditions (or local permit) may be required.
+Where landscaping work is located directly within a bank, dune, or other coastal resource area specified by the WPA, an approved Order of Conditions (or local permit) may be required by your local Conservation Commission and/or MassDEP.
 Within the 100-foot buffer zone to the resource area, a Determination of Applicability may be all that is necessary if the work is minimal and won't cause excessive land disturbance.
-For planting or restoration activities in threatened or endangered species habitat, you will need to follow specific guidelines (see the Massachusetts Office of Coastal Zone Management's Guidelines for Barrier Beach Management).
 Some minor landscaping activities are not subject to regulation at all—see the Permit Checklist for Landscape Activities below.
 To ensure that you do not need a permit, check with your Conservation Commission regarding the procedures for your community.

-According to the Massachusetts Wetlands Protection Act, protective plantings designed to reduce erosion may be permitted on a coastal bank, and plantings compatible with natural vegetation are allowed on a dune.
+According to the WPA, protective plantings designed to reduce erosion may be permitted on a coastal bank, and plantings compatible with natural vegetation are allowed on a dune.
 Although this type of work is usually encouraged by Conservation Commissions, this does not mean that a homeowner can perform the work without the proper approvals.